Scotland

 Entry Requirements

-Citizens of many countries, such as the EU, USA, Canada, Australia, and more, can visit Scotland for up to 6 months without a VISA.
+Citizens of many countries, such as the EU, USA, Canada, Australia, and more, can visit the UK for up to 6 months without a VISA.
 You can check here to see if your country is on the list!
 Citizens from other countries will likely require a VISA to visit.
 However you enter, just make sure you have proof of funds and onward travel.

 Power Outlets